WikiLeaks' Assange to discover if he will be freed from jail on bail

 In the meantime, Assange, who is currently being held in the top-security Belmarsh Prison in east London, will seek to be freed on bail at a hearing on Wednesday.

-If Baraitser grants his request, he will be able to enjoy freedom for the first time in more than eight years.
+If Baraitser grants his request at a hearing which is due to begin at 1000 GMT, Assange will be able to enjoy freedom for the first time in more than eight years.

 Admirers hail Australian-born Assange as a hero for exposing what they describe as abuses of power by the United States.
 But detractors cast him as a dangerous figure who has undermined the security of the West, and dispute that he is a journalist.